 Sometimes your emotions are connected to the people and memories that are associated with your stuff.
 Like the woman I was working with who panicked when I ripped off an old tape label that didn’t even say what was in the tub it was attached to.
 It turned out that her grandmother had written the words on that label.
 Seeing the tattered label sitting in a trash bag hit her hard… viscerally.
 Almost as if it was her grandmother herself was sitting in that trash bag.

 In reality, her grandma had passed 10 years prior, but her grandma’s words were what remained.
 And that old piece of masking tape triggered a memory – deep in the limbic part of the brain.
 So, we rescued the tattered tape and put it in her scrapbooking supplies so she could properly honor that emotion – and reuse that tub.

 So, clearly, emotions played a part in keeping her stuff stuck.
 Checking in with her gut, helped her move the stuff forward.

 When you get clear and raise awareness, take a little time to process those moments.
 Don’t just plow through them or you’ll end up getting stuck again.
 Remove the emotional block and restore the flow.
-The movement of stuff can trigger the movement of emotion in ways that are unexpected.
+Moving your stuff can trigger the movement of emotion in ways that are unexpected.
 It’s not uncommon for you to experience anger, grief, happiness, joy or fear when you handle long-left items.